RotesBlatt/disco-salad/README.md

   - [ ] Only users with certain permissions can use the bot
   - [ ] Should show current playing song whenever it starts playing
   - [ ] How many songs should be retrieved from a playlist when linking a playlist
-  - [ ] Play a url before leaving the voicechannel because of inactivity
+  - [ ] Play a song from a url before leaving the voicechannel after 5 minutes of inactivity
 - [x] Use embeds for user interaction
 - [x] Spotify streaming option (kinda)
 - [ ] Use logger for logging information to the console